Eric McClure: Xfinity Series

 During the 2012 Aaron's 312, McClure was involved in a 16-car pile up on lap 117, when cars spun in front of him and he slammed the inside wall head on.
 McClure was extracted from his car.
-He was airlifted to the University of Alabama Hospital in Birmingham, Alabama for further evaluation.
+He was airlifted to the University of Alabama Hospital in Birmingham, Alabama, for further evaluation.
 NASCAR stated that McClure was talking to the rescue crew while he was being extracted from his car.
-After staying two nights in the hospital, TriStar Motorsports team spokesperson Emily Brandt announced on May 6, 2012 that McClure had suffered a concussion and internal bruises from the accident.
+After staying two nights in the hospital, TriStar Motorsports team spokesperson Emily Brandt announced on May 6, 2012, that McClure had suffered another concussion, the third of his career, and internal bruises from the accident.
 On May 9, TriStar announced that McClure would sit out the Nationwide race at Darlington due to his concussion, and that start and park driver Jeff Green would drive the No. 14 while Tony Raines and Kevin Lepage would start and park the No. 10.
-McClure would sit out the next 4 races before being cleared by NASCAR to drive in time for the race at Road America.
-In spite of starting only 28 races, McClure finished the 2012 season with a career best points finish of 16th.
+McClure would sit out the next four races before being cleared by NASCAR to drive in time for the race at Road America.
+In spite of starting only 28 races, McClure finished the 2012 season with a career best points finish of sixteenth.

 On January 9, 2013, TriStar announced that McClure would return to their team for the 2013 season.
-McClure started his season on a high note by taking his best career finish of 7th at Daytona.
-In August, however, he was hospitalized with what was determined to be acute renal failure; he was forced to step out of the No. 14 car for four races while he recovered, being substituted for by Jeff Green.
+McClure started his season on a high note by taking his best career finish of eighth at Daytona.
+In August, however, he was hospitalized with what was determined to be acute renal failure; he was forced to step out of the No. 14 car for four races while he recovered, being substituted for again by Jeff Green.
 McClure returned to competition in September at Chicagoland Speedway.
 He missed a race later in the year at Texas Motor Speedway due to medical issues, before being hospitalized again prior to the season finale at Homestead-Miami Speedway.

-Before the 2014 season McClure announced that he would only be running a partial schedule in the Nationwide Series.
+Before the 2014 season, McClure announced that he would only be running a partial schedule in the Nationwide Series.

 In 2015, McClure and his sponsors moved to JGL Racing, where he drove the No. 24 Toyota Camry at all 33 races.
-After 9 races however, both he and JGL parted ways and McClure returned to TriStar Motorsports for the rest of the season, with JGL allowing him to continue to run the 24 car for that team.
+After nine races however, both he and JGL parted ways and McClure returned to TriStar Motorsports for the rest of the season, with JGL allowing him to continue to run the 24 car for that team.
+At the fall race at Kentucky, McClure would suffer his fourth concussion, in a single car crash in turn three.

 In 2016, McClure joined JD Motorsports for the season opener at Daytona, driving the No. 0 Chevrolet Camaro.